jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 #### =>Elsewhere

 __*Procedure Interface Restrictions*__
 < >
 A procedure has an interface too, consisting of all public contents of the procedude: public objects (in, out or thru) and public procedures (clauses, calls and references), which can also be individually referenced and called.

-The interface source for a procedure can not be an object symbol.
-Also: a procedure can not have multiple interfaces.
+The interface source for a procedure cannot be an object symbol.
+Also: a procedure cannot have multiple interfaces.
 The effect of allowing these things can be imagined, but the usefulness of these structural possibilties is slim, while it would add a lot more rules to the Symbol Language.

 For the time being, triangles can reside in a procedure, but only for the purpose of grouping procedure members.
 You can’t give these triangle any lines, because that would suggest that the procedure adopts all characteristics of an object.